wkdalswns0427/wkdalswns0427.github.io/_pages/home.md

 ![image](/assets/images/profile3.jpg){: width="330" height="330" .align-left}
 <span style="font-size:0.8em;">
 My name is Minjun Chang.
 I am an undergraduate senior in Mechanical Engineering at Yonsei University.
-I am currently working as a research intern at [Dynamic Robotic Systems Lab](http://dyros.snu.ac.kr/) at Seoul National University.
+I was a research intern at [Dynamic Robotic Systems Lab](http://dyros.snu.ac.kr/) at Seoul National University until December 2024.
+I started a new position as a *satelite software engineer* at **[Hanhwa Systems(Defense)](https://www.hanwhasystems.com/en/business/defense/space/space_index.do)** since January 2025.
+I was also selected as a **[Next Generation Engineer](https://www.ipesk.or.kr/v1menubiz)** by the Institute for Promotion of Engineering and Science for Korea (IPESK).
 </span>
 <br>
 <br><span style="font-size:0.8em;">